emacs-mirror/emacs/mps/manual/source/topic/finalization.rst

         deprecated.
 See Appendix A of [BOEHM02]_ for a discussion of this problem.

-4. Not all :term:`pool classes <pool class>` support finalization.
+4. Not all :term:`pool classes` support finalization.
 In general, only pools that manage objects whose liveness is determined by garbage collection do so.
 See the :ref:`pool`.

 Finalization interface